Babysitting: End of the 20th century

-The portrayal of teenage babysitters in popular culture further reinforced negative stereotypes.
-In stories like "The Beast and the Babysitter" babysitters were depicted as incompetent or disinterested, reinforcing unfair cultural scripts about female adolescence and babysitting.
-The reluctance of babysitters to engage fully with their responsibilities perpetuated these stereotypes.
+Popular culture depictions, such as in The Beast and the Babysitter, portrayed teenage babysitters as incompetent or negligent, reinforcing stereotypes that infantilized female adolescence and devalued childcare work The reluctance of babysitters to engage fully with their responsibilities perpetuated these stereotypes.

 Babysitting and race

 History

 Before the Civil War, enslaved Black women cared for the children of white women, even feeding babies using their own breast milk.
 In 1863, after the Emancipation Proclamation, African American women began to dominate the domestic workforce due to limited employment opportunities and segregation.
 These women worked long hours for little pay, often receiving hand-me-downs instead.
 By 1870, over half of employed women were engaged in "domestic and personal service," reflecting the significant presence of African American women in this sector.

 In 1901, a group of domestic workers formed the Working Women's Association in response to mistreatment.
 However, the association disbanded because of low membership.
 By the 1930s, domestic workers in Chicago faced issues such as employers offering work to the lowest bidder at designated locations known as "slave pens".

 In 1934, Dora Lee Jones established the Domestic Workers Union, advocating for wage and hour laws and inclusion in the Social Security Act.
 However, in 1935, domestic workers were explicitly excluded from the National Labor Relations Act, which protects employees' rights to form unions.
 The Fair Labor Standards Act passed in 1938, introduced minimum wage and overtime pay, but domestic workers were excluded.